trimstray/nginx-admins-handbook/doc/HTTP_BASICS.md

 The Request-header fields allow the client to pass additional information about the request, and about the client itself, to the server.

 What is an accepted maximum allowed size for HTTP headers?
 Read [this](https://stackoverflow.com/questions/686217/maximum-on-http-header-values) great answer.
 HTTP does not define any limit.
-However most web servers do limit size of headers they accept.
+However, the most web servers do limit size of headers they accept.
 Server will return `413 Entity Too Large` error if headers size exceeds that limit.

 ##### Message body